heyheynic/temaopgave/README.md

 ## So, what are some more practical take-aways?

 In earlier assignments, I have often had the responsibility to work with slugs and data fetching, so that in itself wasn't too hard for me to figure out.

 I believe the main struggles have been to figure out how to make things as least complicated as possible.
-Especially with styling and structuring the websites.
+Especially with styling and structuring the websites and/or components.
 It sometimes feel as if I have to jump between dedicated .css files, to pages and/or to components to be able to get the right train of action going on.
-But towards the end
+But towards the end I was actually able to figure out how to communicate "across" files, which propbably would have saved me some hours 😵‍💫

 ![Screenshot](styling.png)

+In this example above, I am inside the component of **SingleViewCard.astro**, where I want the **TitleColored.astro** component to change colour when the *entire card* is being ***hovered***.
+All of this because I wanted to be able to reuse my one component instead of creating a new one or copying the one I already had.

+As a general, I feel as if I have gained a much better understanding of the usability of working with components, especially after we learnt about the use of **[data-theme]** values in CSS.

+##